telerik/blazor-docs/components/sankey/elements/legend.md

 # Sankey Legend

 The Telerik Sankey Diagram for Blazor can show a visual guide with details about the nodes.
 The Sankey renders a legend by design.
-This article explores how to customize the Sankey Legend.
+This article explores how to customize the Sankey legend.

 ## Basic Customization